-Te Kura Kaupapa Māori o Te Koutu effectively:
+Te Wharekura o Ruatoki effectively:

-- uses assessment-related data to support achievement outcomes for students by: - o regularly monitoring and tracking student achievement in kaiako hui - identifying target and priority learners and resourcing support to meet their needs - o identifying target and priority learners/students through data analysis and resourcing support to meet their specific-needs. - reports accurate achievement data by: - o timely reporting of results to NZQA - having kaiako carry out regular checks against mark books and kaiako folders to ensure the accuracy of data recorded - o ensuring all entries have a reported result - reconciling memorandum of understanding with reported results to ensure the correct external provider code is used
+- uses assessment-related data to support achievement outcomes for students by: - o regularly monitoring and tracking student achievement in kaiako hui - identifying target and priority learners/students through data analysis and resourcing support to meet their specific-needs. - reports accurate achievement data by: - o timely reporting of results to NZQA - having kaiako carry out regular checks against mark books and kaiako folders to ensure the accuracy of data recorded - o ensuring all entries have a reported result - reconciling memorandum of understanding with reported results to ensure the correct external provider code is used.

 Using data reports to support and monitor student achievement The kura has developed effective processes to track student achievement progress.
 Data reports are produced on a regular basis to inform the Principal's Nominee and kaiako about the progress of NCEA students.
-Data also informs the planning, development and design of teaching and assessment programmes across the year and help kaiako develop strategies to support students to meet their goals and complete qualifications.
+Data also informs the planning, development and design of teaching and assessment programmes across the year and helps kaiako develop strategies to support students to meet their goals and complete qualifications.